dsanson/termpdf/README.md

 Various events, like resizing panes, can cause tmux to clobber the displayed page.
 Use the 'refresh display' command (`r`) to fix this.

-The make command right now only works if you have a Makefile in the same directory as the PDF.
+The make command only works if you have a Makefile in the same directory as the PDF.
 It would be nice to support a configurable make command.

 There is no robust error checking.
 This is just a bash script.
+So occasionally it will just crash or fart or do something unexpected.

 # TODO

 -   better handling of pdfs with transparent backgrounds.
 See Issue #10.
--   implement search using `pdfgrep`.
-This was in an earlier version of the script, but was removed because it was complicated.
-I'm not sure what the best minimal implementation of search is.
-One problem is that there is no easy way to indicate *where* the search term was found on a page, since the page is just an image and we don't have any reasonable way to highlight matches.
 -   rewrite in real language (using ncurses?).
 It would be really cool to have a PDF viewer for vim+tmux with the power of emacs' [pdf-tools](https://github.com/politza/pdf-tools).
 But that's not going to